Hugh Freeze: Auburn

 On November 29, 2022, Auburn University announced that it had hired Freeze to be the 31st head coach of the Auburn Tigers football team, signing a six-year contract paying an average of $6.5 million annually.
-He finished his first season at Auburn with a 6–6 regular season mark.
+He finished his first season at Auburn with a 6–6 regular-season mark.
 The team lost in the Music City Bowl to Maryland to drop to 6–7.
+In the 2024 season, Auburn finished with a 5–7 record.
+A highlight of the season was a 43–41 4OT win over #15 Texas A&M.

-On November 2, 2025, Auburn fired Freeze, giving him $15,437,500 to terminate his contract.
+Auburn had a 3–0 start to the 2025 season before dropping four straight games to ranked opponents, three of the four losses being by seven points or less.
+On November 2, 2025, following a 10–3 loss to Kentucky, Auburn fired Freeze, giving him $15,437,500 to terminate his contract.
 He had a 15–19 record with the Tigers, including 6–16 in SEC play.

 Personal life

 Freeze and his wife Jill have three daughters; Ragan, Jordan, and Madison.
 Freeze has said he is a born-again Christian and has been outspoken about his faith throughout his coaching career.
 In 2018, the Baptist Press described him as "a regular speaker at churches and conferences whose Twitter account is filled with Christian references."
 After he was forced to resign from Ole Miss for his calls to escort services, "he faced scrutiny and criticism not only as a rising star in the coaching world, but as a high profile evangelical Christian, too," wrote the Tennessean.
 Freeze was diagnosed with prostate cancer in 2025, but it was caught in the early stages.
 He is expected to make a full recovery.